Dharamsitejas/WebMarks/README.md

 - Coincidence is God's way of remaining anonymous.
 - Watching someone else totally go for it can be incredibly upsetting to the person who's spent a lifetime building a solid case for why they themselves can't - Jen Sincero
 - Be who you needed when you were younger.
+- You can't do special things if you are too practical. - Virat Kohli

 <hr>